opener-project/language-identifier/README.md

     $ gem specific_install opener-language-identifier \
         -l https://github.com/opener-project/language-identifier.git

-Once the gem is installed you have access to the following command from anywhere on your computer:

-    $ echo "this is an english text" | language-identifier

-or you can launch a webservice with

-    $ language-identifier-server

-Enjoy!

 ## Usage

 Detecting a language:

     echo "This is English text" | language-identifier

-Using extended language detection:

-    echo "Dit is een Nederlandse text" | language-identifier -d

 For more information about the usage and available options run the following: